vgwidt/syslogrs/README.md

 ```

 ## TODO
+* After rotation, do not create new log until syslog is received (terminate thread?)
 * Implement config option to rotate logs at a specific time (i.e. 00:00:00)
 * Threading and writing needs to be reviewed for performance
 * Add TLS support